 Fuel gel is a non-toxic and environmentally friendly alternative to alcohol and can be used in the same stoves but, again, can also be difficult to get hold of if you run out mid-trip.

 And then there’s always good old wood.
 Remember wood?
 From back at the beginning of this article?
 Before you lost the will to live reading about vapour pressures of isobutane?
 No?
 Anyway, whether you use a specific wood stove or an open fire, you need to guarantee being able to find dry, dead wood nearby.
-It might be risky and a bit of a faff, but there are few more satisfying feelings than cooking around an open campfire!
+You also need to be very careful lighting camp fires in dry weather or when camping in fragile habitats.
+It's prohibited in some areas for this very reason.
+Still, nothing makes us feel more like our primal ancestors than a good campfire!